 This highlights a level of trust in pharmacy services and advice, and reinforced by 83% of patients and public stating that their trust in pharmacies was high or very high.
 This may indicated underutilised potential within community pharmacy to deliver additional advice and services.

-Flu vaccination is an extremely important preventative measure that needs more work by partners to achieve the highest possible coverage in eligible and vulnerable groups.
 Community pharmacies could play a larger role in achieving this.
 Locally and nationally, uptake is declining slowly and in Worcestershire the figures is around the 75% national target, but there are significant differences across the County.

 Medicines optimisation